Dream Extreme Oreo Cheesecake

 • Pour half of the cake's batter into the prepared pan.
 Arrange the whole Oreo cookies on top of the cheesecake layer and top with the remaining batter.
 Level the top with a spatula.

 • Transfer the cheesecake to the preheated oven and bake it for 60 minutes.
-The cheesecake should be just slightly wobbly in the center, but puffy and settled on the sides.
+It should be just slightly wobbly in the center but puffy and settled on the sides.

-• Once completely cooled remove from the oven and refrigerate for at least 5-6 hours.
+• Once completely cooled, remove the cake from the oven and refrigerate for at least 5-6 hours.
 Run a butter knife around the edges to release the cake from the pan.
-Store in the fridge until ready to assemble the cake.
+Store in the fridge until ready to assemble.

 OREO MOUSSE:

-• Add half of the milk to a small-medium bowl and sprinkle the gelatin on top.
+• Add half of the milk to a small-medium bowl and sprinkle the gelatin.
 Let the gelatin bloom for about 5 minutes.

 • Add the remaining milk to the gelatin mixture and stir to combine.

-• Chill a large bowl and add the cold heavy cream to it.
-Add powdered sugar and whip it until it reaches medium firm peaks.
+• Add the cold heavy cream to a large chilled bowl.
+Add powdered sugar and whip until it reaches medium-firm peaks.

-• Add vanilla extract and gelatin mixture into the whipped cream mixture and whisk until firm peaks form.
+• Add the vanilla extract and gelatin mixture to the whipped cream and whisk until firm peaks form.
 Fold in the crushed Oreo cookies.

 • Pour mousse into the prepared pan.
-Place the pan into the fridge and let it set, about 1-2 hours.
+Place the pan into the fridge and set it for about 1-2 hours.

 CHOCOLATE GANACHE LAYER AND FROSTING: